 Another unmissable hair-raiser near Mérida is Catatumbo.
 The mouth of the Catatumbo river is a weather phenomenon which means that at times it’s a near-constant electrical storm.
 Just make sure you don’t paraglide into it by accident.

 And that brings us to the conclusion of the Thrillseeker’s trail.
 Although there are a lot of great places that aren’t on here, I’ve tried to make a list with as many different activities on as possible in the most logical route I could make.
-If you’re really upset your favourite place hasn’t made it, leave a comment!
-People read those too!
+If you’re really upset your favourite place hasn’t made it, let us know in our Facebook community!